Legal

 State Law Updates

 The sweepstakes casino landscape is evolving rapidly in 2026, with several states revisiting their approach to online sweepstakes gaming.
-Here's a comprehensive breakdown of what's changed and what it means for players.
+Here's a breakdown of what's changed and what it means for players.

 Which States Have Updated Their Laws?

-States Where Caution is Advised
+States Where Caution Is Advised

 What This Means for Players